jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 ***

-**[ART USBMIX4](https://artproaudio.com/product/usbmix4-four-channel-mixer-usb-audio-interface/)**, USB 4-channel compact mixing console (_see above_), lower retail price than the AGM04 in Canada and includes CD-ROM with ART ASIO driver plus 5VDC power adapter for standalone use or when computer USB port cannot supply suffciient juice.
+**[ART USBMIX4](https://artproaudio.com/product/usbmix4-four-channel-mixer-usb-audio-interface/)**, USB 4-channel compact mixing console (_see above_), lower retail price than the AGM04 in Canada and includes CD-ROM with ART ASIO driver plus 5 VDC power adapter for standalone use or when computer USB port cannot supply suffciient juice.
 Audio from USB can be monitored without the direct feed from the microphone.

 **Windows**: Works well on Windows 10.
 Latency added via the ART ASIO driver v1.1 = ~14 ms; via ASIO4ALL v2 = ~24 ms